Plan-Execute Pattern

 Let's get started configuring this agent!

-1. Publish the MPC Skill to Your Project
+1. Publish the MPC Skill Agent to Your Project

-This agent has two skills called control_full_reaction and mpc-skill-group.
-We have already publishedcontrol_full_reaction to our project, so we only need to publish mpc-skill-group to build this agent in the Agent Builder UI.
-To publish mpc-skill-group to your project you will need to open up your favorite code editor and terminal.
+This agent has two skill agents called control_full_reaction and mpc-skill-group.
+We have already created control_full_reaction in our project, so we only need to publish mpc-skill-group to build this agent in the Agent Builder UI.
+To publish mpc-skill-group to your use case you will need to open up your favorite code editor and terminal.
 In your terminal, navigate to the skills folder of the Industrial Mixer Repo and use this command with the Composabl CLI.

 composabl skill publish mpc-skill-group

-Return to the agent builder studio and refresh the page.
-The skills will appear in the skills menu on the left of your page.
+Return to the agent orchestration studio and refresh the page.
+The skill agent will appear in the skills menu on the left of your page.

 Explore the Code Files

-All skills, perceptors, and selectors have a minimum of two files in them.
-A Python file contains the code that the agent will use, and a config file.
+All skill agents, perceptors, and orchestrators have at least two files in them.
+A Python file contains the code the skill agent will use, and a config file.

-A Python file.
-For this agent, we use controller class with the following code and explanations in comments inline.
+2. A Python file.
+For this skill agent, we use controller class with the following code and explanations in comments inline.

 File Structure